Measures and their random reals: Randomness and Transformations of Measures

-A high useful fact about Martin-L\"of randomness is the existence of a universal test.
-A $p_\mu$-test $(U_n)$ is \emph{universal} if it covers every real that is covered by some $p_\mu$-test.
-The existence of a universal $p_\mu$-test is a straightforward generalization of the unrelativized result. \citet{gacs:2005} obtained much more general results.

 One might argue that this definition of randomness is subject to a certain arbitrariness, as it depends on a particular representation of a measure.
-In fact, for any real $x$ and any measure $\mu$ one can find a Cauchy sequence of measures in $\mathcal{D}$ such that a standard binary encoding $\rho_\mu$ of this sequence computes $x$, hence $x$ is not random for $\mu$ with respect to the representation $\rho_\mu$.
+However, it has recently been shown by \citet{day-miller:randomness-non-computable_2011} that the definition of randomness given in Definition \ref{def:mu-rand} is equivalent to the representation-independent approach via \emph{uniform tests} due to \citet{levin:1973, levin:1976, levin:1984} and \citet{gacs:2005}.

-However, we are only interested in results of the type ``For which reals does there exist a measure for which $x$ (non-trivially) looks random?'' -- i.e.\ can $x$ look random at all?
+Moreover, in this paper we are interested in results of the type ``For which reals does there exist a measure for which $x$ looks non-trivially random?'' -- i.e.\ can $x$ look random at all?
 If there exists such a (representation of a) measure, there is good reason to say that $x$ has \emph{some} random content.
-Besides, it is not the aim of this paper to provide a most general solution to the problem of defining randomness for arbitrary measures.
+It is not the aim of this paper to provide a most general solution to the problem of defining randomness for arbitrary measures.
 The goal is to exhibit an interesting connection between the randomness properties of reals (with respect to \emph{some} representation) and its logical complexity.

-Moreover, our results will work for \emph{any} representation of $\Meas$ that is a $\Pi^0_1$ subset of Cantor space.
-And since $\Meas$ is compact, a suitable framework for effective measure theory should resort to an effective representation with the same topological properties.
-Finally, our representation $P$ is obtained by following the canonical correspondances for Polish spaces used in (effective) descriptive set theory.

-A straightforward argument yields that the generalized notion of \ML~randomness introduced in Definition \ref{rand:def_gen-rand} coincides with the original concept for computable measures.
-This is due to the following observation.
+Of course, every real $x$ is trivially $\mu$-random if it is a $\mu$-atom.
+The question is under what circumstances $x$ is \emph{non-trivially} $\mu$-random, i.e.\ when does there exist a measure $\mu$ so that $x$ is $\mu$-random and $\mu\{x\} = 0$.

+A most useful property of the theory of Martin-Löf randomness is the existence of \emph{universal tests}.
+Universal tests subsume all other tests.
+Furthermore, they can be defined uniformly with respect to any parameter.
+More precisely, for any representation $r_\mu$ of a measure $\mu$, there exists a uniformly c.e.\ in $r_\mu$ sequence $(U_n \colon n \in \Nat)$ of sets $U_n \subseteq \Str$ such that, if we set for $z \in \Cant$,

+then $(U^{z}_n)$ is an $(r_\mu,z)$-test and $x \in \Cant$ is $(r_\mu,z)$-random if and only if $x$ passes $(U^{z}_n)$.
+We call $(U_n)$ a \emph{universal oracle test} for $r_\mu$.
+For details on the existence of universal tests, see \citep{Day:2011a}.
+One can also construct universal tests that have a larger number of parameters.
+In Section \ref{sec:arbi-rand} we will need a test that is universal for two parameters.
+Such a test is a uniformly c.e.\ in $r_\mu$ sequence $(U^{(2)}_n \colon n \in \Nat)$ so that, if we set for $z_0, z_1 \in \Cant$,